shvetu15/CodingTempleBootcamp/README.md

 # CodingTempleBootcamp
 HTML CSS work of Python Bootcamp
-This is my portfolio.
+\n This is my portfolio.

 index.html created using bootstrap
-Visual Studio Code used as editor
+\n Visual Studio Code used as editor